-- 1.7 Adhere to the stipulations within the Mining Act, No. 20 of 1989, the Mining Regulations including the Mining (Amendment) Regulations, 2005, the Explosives Act, Cap 16:06, the Blasting Operations Act, Cap 65:03, and Regulations of the Maritime Administration Department of the Ministry of Public Infrastructure. - 1.8 Ensure that transportation of equipment and quarry material to and from the project site does not encumber road/river traffic and become a nuisance to the general public.
+- 1.7 Adhere to the stipulations within the Mining Act, No. 20 of 1989, the Mining Regulations including the Mining (Amendment) Regulations, 2005, the Explosives Act, Cap 16:06, the Blasting Operations Act, Cap 65:03, and Regulations of the Maritime Administration Department of the Ministry of Public Infrastructure. - 1.8 Ensure that transportation of quarry materials to and from the project site does not encumber road traffic.

-2.0 CONSTRUCTION AND DEVELOPMENT
+2.0 CONSTRUCTION AND INFRASTRUCTURE

-- 2.1 Submit a Mine Plan detailing all construction and preliminary developmental activities that will be carried out on the project site to bring the mine into full scheduled production as well as the mitigation measure that will be implemented to prevent damage to land, vegetation, and prevents pollution of surface water bodies. - 2.2 Limit cleared areas to those identified within the mine plan for ore recovery, infrastructure development, waste and stockpiles areas, etc. In instances where proposed areas have previously been cleared, a record of clearance should be maintained prior to construction/development. - 2.3 Utilise the land in accordance with the site plan submitted to the Agency.
-All specifications of location, pathways, reserve and boundary lines must be adhered to, unless otherwise authorised. - 2.4 Construct and maintain a good drainage system at all construction areas and ensure that the land is level and appropriately built up to avoid floods and contamination of the Corentyne River, Wiki River and Hareraru Creek and other receiving waters. - 2.5 Ensure the control of all electrical installations, removal, repairs, or modifications on the construction site is designated by a certified and competent electrician at all times and is authorized in writing by the Company. - 2.6 Ensure that all workers and visitors to the construction site (s) undergo health and safety induction pertaining to the hazards prevalent on the site and persons are equipped with the necessary personal protective equipment. - 2.7 Avoid erosion, siltation and sedimentation of the Corentyne River, Wiki River and Hareraru Creek, any other waterways within and around the vicinity of the project site during both the construction and operation for the Quarry Site and other supporting infrastructures.
+- 2.1 Submit a Mine Plan two (2) weeks upon approval: showing that all construction activities that will be carried out in a manner that prevents damage to land, vegetation, and prevents pollution of bodies of water. - 2.2 Utilise the land in accordance with the site plan submitted to the Agency.
+All specifications of location, pathways, reserve and boundary lines must be adhered to, unless otherwise authorised. - 2.3 Construct and maintain a good drainage system at all construction areas and ensure that the land is level and appropriately built up to avoid floods and contamination of the Demerara River, Oring Creek and other receiving waters. - 2.4 Avoid erosion, siltation and sedimentation of the Demerara River, Oring Creek and any other waterways within and around the vicinity of the Project Site during both the construction and operation phases of the Quarry operation and other supporting infrastructures. - 2.5 Adequately cover temporary stockpiles of construction materials, and excavated waste in a designated area to prevent accidental release into the Demerara River, especially in rainy conditions.
+The designated area should not be placed within 10 m of the Demerara River, Oring Creek or other water bodies. - 2.6 Completely cover or enclose all transported construction material in a manner that prevents the material from blowing, dropping, sifting, leaking, or otherwise escaping from the vehicle.

-Issued under the Environmental Protection Act, Cap.
-20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000.

-- 2.8 Completely cover or enclose all transported construction material in a manner that prevents the material from blowing, dropping, sifting, leaking, or otherwise escaping from the vehicle. - 2.9 Construct and maintain new or existing pit latrine(s) in accordance with the Guyana National Bureau of Standards (GNBS) Code of Practice for the design and construction of ventilated improved pit (VIP) latrine.